iCloExecutable/iCloExecutable/README.md

 <br />
 I live in Turkey
 <br />
- I am not that active anymore
+I have an discord account @micraia

 ## Contents
 - [Projects](#projects)